UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 const playerID = actResp.player_id
 ```

 You MUST use the playerID from this call to identify the player to ensure that the same player can't connect twice.
-We try to prevent this on our end, too, but there are always some small time windows when this might happen.

 You should also not call this method twice.
 So it's a good idea to store the `player_token` in your player object, and if you get a connection check if it's just a reconnect after a dropped connection by comparing the player tokens.